NEW SOUTH WALES MISSING PERSONS - Adult Male

 Prior to 1970

-If you have seen any of the people listed on these pages please call the National Missing Persons Co-Ordination Centre on 1800 000 634 or Crimestoppers on 1800 333 000.
+If you have seen any of the people on these pages, or have information about their disappearances, please call Crimestoppers on 1800 333 000, or the National Missing Persons Co-ordination Centre on 1800 000 634, or your local Police.

-*Please note - if you find someone on my website who you know has been located PLEASE contact me so I can remove them!
-The Police don't always provide this information to me so the only way I can know is if someone tells me.
-The LAST thing I want is to cause the families of the missing any further pain.
+*Please note - if you find someone on my website who you know has been located PLEASE contact me so I can remove them.

 • 35,000 people are reported missing each year in Australia – one person every 15 minutes.